 - Visit college campuses with your child (It’s ok to visit the same one for a second time).

 - Encourage your child to apply for admission to several colleges.

-- Remind you son or daughter to deep adding to his or her resume of accomplishments.
+- Remind your son or daughter to keep adding to his or her resume of accomplishments.

 - Remember to remind you son or daughter to apply for scholarships as application deadlines approach faster than you think.
 Many are due by February or March.

 - After January 1, file the FAFSA (Free Application for Federal Student Aid); insist that your son or daughter help in this process.

 - Submit housing contract/fees to the colleges your son or daughter is seriously considering, once your child has made a college selection; encourage him or her to notify the other schools of his or her decision.

 - Have your child respond to his or her registration invitation.